ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "Ah, so," he said, selecting a taro root.
 He cut it up on the black counter and swept the slices into his hand.

-"I'll introduce you to my dog," said Hero.
+"Making medicine for my dog.
+She is sick," said Hero.

-Brent followed Hero into a dark laundry room adjacent to the kitchen.

-"Here she is.
-Helsa."

-A yellow lab wagged her tail quietly.
-Hero knelt down besides the dog's bed and let her eat the taro out of his hand.

 ---

 "Your host mother asked me to meet with you," said Hero, a few weeks later.
-Brent and Hero were eating at a French-themed restaurant on a quiet street south of Zhongxiao East Road.
+He had summoned me to dinner at a French-themed restaurant on a quiet street south of my host family's home on Zhongxiao East Rd.

 "There are issues with your lateness to school," said Hero.

-Brent explained that he was staying up late writing his college application essays, that he was going to apply for a special scholarship.
-That's why he was late.
+I explained that I was staying up late writing college application essays, that I was going to apply for a special scholarship.
+That's why I was late.

-Hero looked at Brent thoughtfully as the waiter poured a glass of wine.
+Hero looked at me thoughtfully as the waiter poured a glass of wine.

-"Still, your teachers feel disrespected." said Hero finally.
+"Still, your teachers feel disrespected," he said finally.
 "Why are you here?
 In Taiwan?
 To stay up late on computer talking with American friends?"

-Brent was suddenly very aware of his body, ashamed, staring at Hero's wine glass.
+I was suddenly very aware of his body; all I could do was stare at Hero's wine glass.

-"I want to learn Mandarin," said Brent.
-He repeated himself clumsily in Mandarin.
+"I want to learn Mandarin," I said.
+Hero didn't respond so I tried to repeat myself, in Mandarin.

-"I'll help you," said Hero.
+Hero laughed.
+"I'll help you," he said.

 ---

-Every few weeks Brent had dinner with Hero and his wife, sometimes at a restaurant in the city and sometimes at Hero's home.
+After that I had dinner with Hero and his wife every few weeks, usually at a restaurant near my school.

-Brent discovered that he could make these dinners very pleasant if he simply asked questions and let Hero explain something he cared about.
-His wife mostly smiled and stared at her hands.
+I discovered that I could make these dinners very pleasant if I simply asked questions and let Hero explain something he cared about.
+Hero's wife mostly smiled and stared at her hands.

+more, time passing here, Brent changing

 ---

-Early in December, Hero invited Brent to a health club on the top floor of the Fuxing Sogo department store.
+Early in December, Hero invited me to a health club on the top floor of the Fuxing Sogo department store.
 Children were running around the lobby, holding craft projects made of evergreen boughs and pasta.

 The pool was surprisingly large and cold.
-After a short swim, Brent joined Hero in the long, narrow steam room, empty except for two grey-haired men speaking German.
+After a short swim, I joined Hero in the long, narrow steam room, empty except for two grey-haired men speaking German.

-Brent sat down next to Hero, who had a wet towel over his eyes.
+I sat down next to Hero, who had a wet towel over his eyes.

 "How do you feel about this building?" asked Hero.